lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/machine_learning.md

 The [Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create documents containing live code, equations, visualizations, and narrative text.
-[JupyterHub](../access/jupyterhub.md) allows to work with machine learning frameworks (e.g. TensorFlow or Pytorch) on Taurus and to run your Jupyter notebooks on HPC nodes.
+[JupyterHub](../access/jupyterhub.md) allows to work with machine learning frameworks (e.g. TensorFlow or PyTorch) on Taurus and to run your Jupyter notebooks on HPC nodes.

 After accessing JupyterHub, you can start a new session and configure it.
 For machine learning